sazonovanton/YandexGPT_to_OpenAI/README.md

 * ✅ encoding_format: `float`, `base64`
 ### /images/generations
 [Images generations](https://platform.openai.com/docs/api-reference/images/create) translates to [ImageGenerationAsync.generate](https://yandex.cloud/ru/docs/foundation-models/image-generation/api-ref/ImageGenerationAsync/generate).
 Generates one JPEG image, does not return revised prompt.
 When URL is requested, it saves generated image to the `data/images` directory and deletes it after one hour.
 Directory is cleaned on server start.
+Recommended to use `response_format: b64_json` to get image as base64 encoded string as it provided by YandexART and not additionaly processed.
 * ✅ response_format: `b64_json`, `url`
 * ❕ size - sets aspect ratio, not width and height (weight of width and height in image)
 * ❌ n - number of images to generate (always 1)